 This business license will entitle your company to carry out activities ranging from hospitality management to event promotion.
 However, in the license application, you will have to specify the activities your company will be engaged in.
 This is an important step that should be completed after carefully drafting a business plan.
 An events management company set up in Dubai is not permitted to carry out activities that are not explicitly stated in its license, so make sure that there are no accidental omissions.
 Otherwise, the license will have to be amended, which will cost you both time and money.

 The business licensing process is handled by the Department of Economic Development for event management companies opening in the mainland, while those in Dubai’s free zones apply to their respective authorities.
-Owners have to submit their passport copies and coloured photographs, along with a completed application form.
+Owners who are UAE residents have to submit their passport, emirates ID, colored photograph and residence visa, along with a completed application form.
+Owners who are not UAE residents have to submit their passport copy, colored photograph, visit visa copy or on-arrival entry stamp copy, along with a completed application form.